top of page

 The rabbis expected strict, complete devotion and adherence to their teachings.
 They expected loyalty and obedience even beyond that given to their families.
 Greenwold states, “If a rabbi ultimately agreed to a would-be disciple’s request and allowed him to become a disciple, the disciple-to-be agreed to submit totally to the rabbi’s authority in all areas of interpreting the Scriptures for his life.
 This was a cultural given for all observant Jewish young men—something each truly wanted to do.
 As a result, each disciple came to a rabbinic relationship with a desire and a willingness to do just that—surrender to the authority of God’s Word as interpreted by his rabbi’s view of Scripture.”

 Different rabbis varied in their views of Scripture, so students would choose their rabbis according to their recognition in the country and their theological positions.
-It would be similar today to which seminary a student might choose for their graduate level of theological training.
+Today, it would be similar to which seminary a student might choose for their graduate level of theological training.
 These rabbis, on occasion, would take their students on training trips that could last from several days to several weeks.
 These were intense times of training where all distractions from the busyness of life were set aside, and the students would focus entirely on the teachings of their rabbi.

 7. Theological Discussions Were a Part of Discipleship

 It was common for the rabbi and his disciples (a group called Yeshivas) to wrestle significantly with the Word of God.
 These yeshivas would intensely dialogue and debate over an aspect of life and what Scripture said about it.
 “It was a standard part of rabbinic teaching methodology.”
 Greenwold adds, “Studying their rabbi’s view of Scripture and wrestling with the text to comprehend God’s way for the conduct of their life was the main priority of a disciple and the yeshiva experience.
-Since all disciples had memorized most, if not all, of their Hebrew Scriptures in preparation for their Bar Mitzvahs at age 13, the issue was not what God’s Word said, rather what it meant and how it was to be lived out.”
+Since all disciples had memorized most, if not all, of their Hebrew Scriptures in preparation for their Bar Mitzvahs at age 13, the issue was not what God’s Word said but rather what it meant and how it was to be lived out.”
 During their times of intense dialogue and debate, these yeshivas would arrive at their theological convictions and doctrinal positions.

 8. Transparency and Accountability Were the Norms